ebullient/ttrpg-convert-cli/README.md

     The `compendium` directory is further organized into subdirectories for each type of content.
 For example, all items are in the `compendium/items` directory.

   - `rules` contains files for conditions, weapon properties, variant rules, etc.

+  - `css-snippets` will contain **CSS files for special fonts** used by some content.
+You will need to copy these snippets into your vault (`.obsidian/snippets`) and enable them (`Appearance -> Snippets`) to ensure all content in your vault is styled correctly.

 - **Styles.** Every document has a `cssclasses` attribute that assigns a CSS class.
 We have some [CSS snippets](#optional-css-snippets) that you can use to customize elements of the compendium.
   - 5e tools: `json5e-background`, `json5e-class`, `json5e-deck`, `json5e-deity`, `json5e-feat`, `json5e-hazard`, `json5e-item`, `json5e-monster`, `json5e-note`, `json5e-object`, `json5e-psionic`, `json5e-race`, `json5e-reward`, `json5e-spell`, and `json5e-vehicle`.